yadayada/acd_cli/README.rst

 Feel free to use the bug tracker to add issues.
 You might find the ``--verbose`` and, to a lesser extent, ``--debug`` options helpful.

-If you want to contribute code, have a look at `Github's general guide <https://guides.github.com/activities/contributing-to-open-source/#contributing>`_ how to do that
+If you want to contribute code, have a look at `Github's general guide <https://guides.github.com/activities/contributing-to-open-source/#contributing>`_ how to do that.
 There is also a `TODO <TODO.rst>`_ list.